Two-9

 Two-9 is an American hip hop collective from the East side of Atlanta, Georgia.
 The collective currently houses Key!, Curtis Williams, Jace, CeeJ, Cartier Dave (f/k/a Dav E), Lightskin Mac11 and DJ Osh Kosh.
 As well as the sub-groups Retro Su$h!
 (Jace & CeeJ) and FatKidsBrotha (Cartier Dave & Lightskin Mac11).

 The group was founded by Williams and Key! in 2009.
 They are currently signed under Mike Will Made It's label EarDrummers Entertainment.

 Music career

 2012

 The group released a mixtape Two-9 Forever in July 2012.
 Since that release, Two9 has been working constantly.
 They released A Two9 Christmas with DJ Don Cannon on Christmas Day 2012.

 They made ComplexMusic's list of "25 New Rappers to Watch Out For".

 2013

 Two-9 were part of the second "Trillectro Music Festival 2013" held in Washington with ASAP Ferg, Wale, Casey Veggies, Travis Scott and more.

 Discography

 Studio album

-FRVR was released February 9, 2017, by Interscope and EarDrummers Entertainment, and is available on CD and digital download.
+FRVR was released February 9, 2017, by Interscope and Ear Drummer Records, and is available on CD and digital download.